Direct High-Resolution Imaging of Earth-Like Exoplanets: Space-Based Interferometry

-Without a nulling stage, nearly all stellar photons that fall within the diffraction‐limited core (i.e.\ each PSF “micro‐pixel,” of solid angle $\Omega_{\rm core}$) contribute to the background.
-A Sun‐analog at 10 pc produces a raw photon rate
+Without a nulling stage, nearly all stellar photons that fall within the diffraction-limited core (i.e.\ each PSF “micro-pixel,” of solid angle $\Omega_{\rm core}$) contribute to the background.
+A Sun-analog at 10 pc produces a raw photon rate

 Distributing this evenly over $n_{\rm pix}$ resolution elements on the sky gives